Michael Löwy: Commitments

-Löwy is linked to the Revolutionary Marxist current in France, and one of his last books, on Che Guevara, was written in collaboration with Olivier Besancenot, presidential candidate of the LCR (French Revolutionary Communist League), a Trotskyist party linked to the Fourth International.
+Löwy is linked to the Revolutionary Marxist current in France, and one of his last books, on Che Guevara, was written in collaboration with Olivier Besancenot, presidential candidate of the Revolutionary Communist League, a Trotskyist party linked to the Fourth International.
 He is a member of the association ATTAC, of the Copernicus Foundation and of Espaces Marx.
 He has kept intense political contacts in Brazil.

-He cooperated with left currents of the Brazilian Workers' Party (PT) for several years but during recent years his main contact has been with the Brazilian Landless Workers Movement (MST), to whom he gave the money of the Prize Sergio Buarque de Hollanda which he received in 2000 for his book The war of Gods.
-Nowadays Löwy supports Socialism and Liberty Party (PSOL), a left dissidence of PT.
+Löwy cooperated with left currents of the Brazilian Workers' Party (PT) for several years but during recent years his main contact has been with the Brazilian Landless Workers Movement (MST), to whom he gave the money of the Prize Sergio Buarque de Hollanda which he received in 2000 for his book The war of Gods.
+Nowadays, Löwy supports Socialism and Liberty Party (PSOL), a left dissidence of PT.

 Löwy has taken part in the World Social Forum since the beginning, where he has presented several papers, one of which was in collaboration with the Brazilian liberation theologian Frei Betto.
 More recently, Löwy joined the struggle for ecosocialism; co-author, with Joel Kovel, of the International Ecosocialist Manifesto, he was also one of the organizers of the First Ecosocialist International Meeting in Paris (2007).

-Interested since his youth by Surrealism—he met the poet Benjamin Péret during a visit in Paris in 1958—Löwy joined the Paris Surrealist Group, by invitation of Vincent Bounoure, its main organizer since 1969.
+Interested since his youth by Surrealism, he met the poet Benjamin Péret during a visit in Paris in 1958, Löwy joined the Paris Surrealist Group, by invitation of Vincent Bounoure, its main organizer since 1969.
 Two of his books are devoted to Surrealism, in its utopian and revolutionary dimension.